Nebivolol-Teva, tablets 5 mg 28 pcs

 Overdose

-There are no data on overdose of the drug.
+There is no data on drug overdose.

 Treatment